International Seaways, Inc. (INSW) Bundle

 Year established

-International Seaways commenced operations as an independent, publicly traded company on November 30, 2016.
-It was formed through a spin-off from Overseas Shipholding Group, Inc. (OSG), separating OSG's international flag tanker business.
+International Seaways commenced operations as an independent, publicly traded company on November 30, 2016, following a spin-off from Overseas Shipholding Group, Inc. (OSG).

 Original location

-The company established its headquarters in New York City, USA, a global hub for shipping and finance.
+The company established its headquarters in New York City, USA, a major global hub for shipping and financial services.

 Founding team members

-The initial leadership team included seasoned executives from OSG, notably Lois K. Zabrocky as President and CEO and Jeffrey D. Pribor as Chief Financial Officer, ensuring continuity and deep industry expertise from day one.
+The initial leadership was drawn directly from OSG's international flag tanker business, ensuring deep industry expertise from day one.
+Key members included Lois K. Zabrocky as President and CEO and Jeffrey D. Pribor as Chief Financial Officer.

 Initial capital/funding